grannycart/by-sound-alone_source/dc-manuscript/5_Chapter.md

 Bastian opened a valve on the tank trim control panel slightly further to make a minor adjustment to the level of the boat.
 Percy noticed his hand shaking as he reached out toward the palm-sized control wheel.

 Percy placed a cheroot between her lips and lit it.
 "Do not make any moves." she said to Gregory and Bastian.
 She slowly climbed down the ladder to the sonar compartment.
-Half way down another ping from the sub with the ram bounced off the _Prospect's_ hull and rang in the crew's ears.
+Half way down another ping from the _Grackle_ bounced off the _Prospect's_ hull and rang in the crew's ears.

 "They are 734 meters behind us, rear port quarter; 150 meters deep," Hemi told Percy, reading off the ranging equipment.
 "Do you think they will fire another torpedo?"